Our winter libraryA selection of poems that we think are perfect to read in winter

 In rigorous hours, when down the iron lane The redbreast looks in vain For hips and haws, Lo, shining flowers upon my window pane The silver pencil of the winter draws.
 When all the snowy hill And the bare woods are still; When snipes are silent in the frozen bogs, And all the garden garth is whelmed in mire, Lo, by the hearth, the laughter of the logs – More fair than roses, lo, the flowers of fire!
 Robert Louis Stevenson (1850–1894) There Is a Budding Morrow in Midnight

 He that loves a rosy cheek Or a coral lip admires, Or from starlike eyes doth seek Fuel to maintain his fires; As old Time makes these decay, So his flames must waste away.But a smooth and steadfast mind, Gentle thoughts, and calm desires, Hearts with equal love combined, Kindle never-dying fires: -- Where these are not, I despise Lovely cheeks or lips or eyes.
-Thomas Carew (1598-1639) The Wood
+Thomas Carew (1598-1639) From The Villager’s Verse-Book The Blacksmith

 She crumbled the brown bread, she crumbled the white; The snow lay deep, but the crumbs lay light: The sparrows swept down like withered leaves; The starlings sidled with scarlet greaves.
 And burnished, black green harness scrolled With damaskings of dark old gold; The gallant robin, he came not nigh.
 But tom-tit sparkled a frightened eye; The blue blackbird with his saffron bill Hopped with the crowd; and the finches sped With their scarves of white and their vests of red From the sea-green laurels; and out of the hill, Where the steep Blue-rocks stood, stark and grey, A jackdaw flew; and the carrion crow Frightened them now and again away, Swooping down on the bloodless prey All in the powdery snow-white snow.
 She crumbled the brown bread, she crumbled the white, She fed them morning, noon and night.
 They fought and scolded till supper was done, Then wing after wing went away with the sun.
 John Davidson (1857–1909) |